Our office appreciates student organization advisors! Your role and support is integral

 - Assist the organization in managing risk and liability, on- and off-campus.

-- To serve as a Campus Security Authority (CSA) per the requirements in the Clery Act.
-As a CSA, you will annually complete and submit a campus safety and crime reporting log to the University Police Department.
+- I will serve as a Campus Security Authority (CSA) as defined in the Clery Act.
+As a CSA, I will annually complete the Clery Training requirements as well as complete and submit a complete and submit a CSA Crime Statistic Report, when necessary.

 - Have taken the online Title IX Training, which is required of all MSU employees.

-- Be informed of the policies and procedures in the Registered Student Organization AND Advisor Manual found HERE.
+- Be informed of the policies and procedures in the Registered Student Organization policies.

 Advisor Agreement Worksheet: This worksheet can be a means of communicating expectations of the organization-advisor relationship.